dannygauntletai/justdothething/docs/implementation_plan.md

 Testing the MVP
 48. Install Jest in frontend/packages/website/ for unit testing.
 49. Create a __tests__/ directory in frontend/packages/website/src/services/.
-50. Write a unit test for imageClassificationService.js.
+50. Write a unit test for workClassificationService.ts.
 51. Run Jest tests in frontend/packages/website/.
 52. Test the website by simulating screenshot capture and classification.
 53. Verify the yell audio plays for non-work screenshots.